csci338/fall2025/pages/_assignments/lab03.md

 > ### Add to README.md
 > #### Find All Duplicates
-> Write a function (or static method in the case of Java) that accepts a list of integers and returns a list of only those integers that appear more than once.
+> Write a function (in python) or method (in Java) that accepts a list of integers and returns a list of only those integers that appear more than once.

 Now that we have a change, let's check Git's state.
 What's different